How to Start a Men’s Underwear Brand from Scratch: The Ultimate Factory Guide

 Factory shortlist Capability and focus Similar styles, machines, team size

-Certifications Proof and scope OEKO‑TEX, GOTS/GRS where needed
+Certifications Proof and scope OEKO‑TEX, GOTS/GRS where needed9

-Quality plan Control in place In‑line checks, AQL, lab tests
+Quality plan Control in place In‑line checks, AQL, lab tests10

 Contract Incentives aligned MOQs, lead time, penalties, IP clauses

-Logistics Clear terms Incoterms, HS codes, cartons, duties
+Logistics Clear terms Incoterms, HS codes, cartons, duties11

 Why I choose China for partners